emmacadavra/code-breaker/TESTING.md

 ![Screenshot of infinite loop after answering 'f' to play_again()](docs/images/infinite-loop-3.png)

-The culprit for this issue was a series of wrongly placed, and ultimately unnecessary, 'break' statements within the function itself that were interfering its functionality.
+The culprit for this issue was a series of wrongly placed, and ultimately unnecessary, 'break' statements within the function itself that were interfering with its functionality.
 They were also causing the game to skip some parts of the run_game() function (such as clearing the screen, displaying the banner image, etc).
 The bug was fixed by removing these break statements, and more care was taken to investigate whether any similar issues had arisen from issues like this.

 ### Not Even A Hero Can Escape